 Source: Net Promoter System

-It is very crucial to have a good NPA if you are serious about your brand.
-People always believe their friends more than advertisements.
+Higher NPS indicates that your customers are satisfied with your overall brand.
+Likewise, if the score is low you need to implement the right ways to improve your NPS score.
+People always believe in their friends more than advertisements.
 So, if your customers are not willing to recommend your brand, then you’ll have to work for every penny.

 But if your customers are happy with your services, they will refer your business to others as well.
 And become your best brand ambassadors.